The older brother of the Toulouse gunman who killed seven people said he was “proud” of Mohamed Merah’s actions, police said Saturday.

 Polls show that about two-thirds of voters approved of his handling of a crisis that reduced his challengers, chief among them Socialist frontrunner Francois Hollande, to the role of bystander

 Far-right leader Marine Le Pen, a rival candidate, has called on France to wage war on Islamic fundamentalism.
+Leaders of the Jewish and Muslim communities have called for calm, pointing out the gunman was a lone extremist.

-Immigration and Islam have been major campaign themes after Sarkozy tried to win over supporters of Le Pen, who accused the government of underestimating the threat from fundamentalism.—AFP, Reuters
+Immigration and Islam have been major campaign themes after Sarkozy tried to win over supporters of Le Pen, who accused the government of underestimating the threat from fundamentalism. — AFP, Reuters